eetann/senpai.nvim/README.md

     - See [Supported Glob Patterns(Bun Docs)](https://bun.sh/docs/api/glob#supported-glob-patterns) for how to write supported globs

+If you want to rewrite and apply the project rules file, do one of the following
+- The command `:Senpai reloadRules`
+- Restart Neovim

 ## Prompt Launcher
 🧩You can chat with customized prompts.